Eglin Air Force Base Railroad: History

 Part of the main base track and spur to the ammunition dump was realigned in 1956 with the construction of the 12000 ft runway 32/14 and the Strategic Air Command dispersal area.

-Initial construction of a railroad line into the region had been discussed as early as 1927 as part of the Choctawhatchee and Northern Railroad, though military-use proposals didn't come forward until 1941.
+Initial construction of a railroad line into the region had been discussed as early as 1927 as part of the Choctawhatchee and Northern Railroad, though military-use proposals did not come forward until 1941.
 German POWs were used in clearing and grading the alignment during World War II.
 There was one commercial customer served by the line, a lumber pulp yard at Niceville which is now community athletic fields.
 The line was later abandoned in the late 1970s and the southern end, west of State Road 285, pulled up by the mid-1980s.
 Much of the trackage remains in place from the former L&N (now CSX) interchange to just south of Bob Sikes Road, about 11 mi long, albeit overgrown.
 Building 538, formerly the two-track, four-engine capacity engine house, serves as the vehicle maintenance corrosion control shop in 2009.
 Two of its four oversize doors have been walled closed.
 The (by then) four RSD-1 diesels were donated to the Tennessee Valley Railroad Museum.
-One book on Florida railroad history has reported that steam was operated on the neophyte base railroad, but no local accounts support this.
-Photos have surfaced that verify that a Baldwin Locomotive Works-built 2-8-0 locomotive named the "Eglin Queen" was used in the 1950s, but had been retired by December 1959 and stored on the wye at the L&N interchange.